Handbook

 • Student ID number

 Michigan State University Club Sports Program also requires that all Club Sports have at least 10 members or the minimum number of players required to field a team, whichever number is higher.
-It is imperative that the Club Sport Administration be efficient in allocating the limited time and facilities available for Club Sports.
+It is imperative that Rec Sports be efficient in allocating the limited time and facilities available for Club Sports.
 If your club cannot maintain this minimum membership, either there is not enough interest in the University community, or your club is not working hard enough to recruit.
 If the club cannot meet the minimum membership criteria, it may be dropped from the Club Sport Program.

 • Fundraising, Sponsorship, and Donations